Icosahunter/omnipkg/README.md

  - To use the CLI app run "omnipkg" in a terminal, get help on the commands with "omnipkg --help"

  # Configuration
- You can add or change the package definition JSON files.
- You can find these files in ~/.config/omnipkg/pm-defs after installation.
+ You can add or change the package manager definition JSON files.
+To do so, add your new pm-def files in the ~/.config/omnipkg/pm-defs directory.

  # Supported package managers
  - Eopkg
  - Flatpak
+ - Snap
  - Pacman (untested)

  # TODO
- - [ ] Add support for Apt package manager
+ - Add support for Apt package manager
- - [ ] Add support for Snap package manager
- - [ ] Fix cli install so that if there are multiple results you can select between them (kind of like how Flatpak does it)
+ - Fix cli install so that if there are multiple results you can select between them (kind of like how Flatpak does it)
- - [ ] Make it so cli doesn't use polkit (and thus you just use sudo like you would with any other cli package manager)
+ - Make it so cli doesn't use polkit (and thus you just use sudo like you would with any other cli package manager)
- - [ ] Use a polkit Python module instead of pkexec and abstract this into a separate interface in atnicipation of supporting other operating systems down the line
+ - Polish GUI
+ - Add way to clear cache and advanced configuration/settings